ei-grad/water-pump-timer/README.md

 (in the micropython interpreter running on the ESP8266, in our case).
 But it could be too demanding process in terms of memory resources, and micropython running on ESP8266 may not be able to compile some complex modules by itself.
-So they have to be cross-compiled to `.mpy` files (analog to the `.pyc` files of the CPython, the official Python implementation for regular platforms).
+So this modules have to be cross-compiled to `.mpy` files (analog of the CPython `.pyc` files).
 It is done with the [mpy-cross](https://github.com/micropython/micropython/tree/master/mpy-cross) tool before being deployed to ESP8266, see the `deploy.sh` script.
 The `main.py` and `boot.py` files shouldn't be compiled because they are always